daq-tools/kotori/doc/source/development/tasks.rst

 - [o] Build packages for armhf
 - [o] cairo: no  [cairocffi or pycairo not found]
 - [o] PyTables: Could not find blosc headers and library; using internal sources.
+- [o] Add logrotate configuration
+- [o] Dependency Links processing has been deprecated with an accelerated time schedule and will be removed in pip 1.6
+- [o] matplotlib has 50MB on its own, can't we just depend on python-matplotlib? (and python-numpy, and python-pandas?)
+- [o] make -j4 when building package

 2016-06-25